hashicorp/hcp-terraform-operator/docs/agentpool.md

     $ kubectl apply -f agentpool.yaml
     ```

 3. Wait till the Operator creates a new agent pool `agent-pool-demo` under the `kubernetes-operator` organization, 3 agent tokens: `white`, `blue`, and `red` and the deployment for agent pods `agents-of-agent-pool-demo`.
-You can validate that either by logging in to the Terraform Cloud WEB UI and navigating to the Agent Pools or via CLI.
-Soon, the agent should register themselves with Terraform Cloud and appear in the Agent Pool UI.
+You can validate that either by logging in to the HCP Terraform WEB UI and navigating to the Agent Pools or via CLI.
+Soon, the agent should register themselves with HCP Terraform and appear in the Agent Pool UI.

     Here is an example of the Status and Events outputs of the successfully created Agent Pool and Agent Tokens: